datagrok-ai/public/packages/UsageAnalysis/files/Test Track/Viewers/FIlter Panel.md

 1. Open SPGI.csv.
 1. Click the `core` column header
-1. Go to Property Pane > Chem
+1. Go to Context Pane > Chem
 1. Set Filter Type to `categorical`
 1. Go to Tables and click the Filter icon.
 A Filter Panel opens.
 1. Check the Filter Panel: